 Catherine Pagliaro (Monash University) had the opportunity to intern with Yayasan Sayangi Tunas Cilik (YTSC) or Save the Children Bandung, an international non-profit organisation that focuses on improving the lives of children as well as providing emergency aid in natural disasters.
 Catherine wrote a paper on Generation Z in Indonesia, including their characteristics, challenges they face and recommendations for key stakeholders (government, private organisations and NGOs).
 Earlier in the internship, she assisted in the evaluation process of YTSC’s Financial Literacy module, which is now in its second stage of implementation.
 Catherine also observed the delivery of the module and meetings at schools in Greater Bandung (e.g. in Padalarang and Cimahi).

 ACICIS’ WJFS allows students to propose, refine, and undertake a semester-long field study project under the guidance of a nominated UNPAR supervisor.
 WJFS students may also choose to undertake an internship or additional classes alongside their thesis.
-This semester, our three WJFS students examined diverse issues in West Java, such as public health services and the power of social media.
+This semester, our two WJFS students examined diverse issues in West Java, such as public health services and the power of social media.

 Madeline McGarvey (RMIT University) completed a thesis entitled “The Concept of a ‘Good’ Birth Constructed in a 21st Century, Medically Plural Birth Clinic in Semi-Rural Indonesia”.
 She has been investigating understandings of a ‘good birth’ in settings of 21st century medical plurality.
 In essence, Madeline has been exploring how health professionals navigate maternal healthcare delivery in settings where multiple medical systems coexist.